We are here for you!

-Here at HRMC we have a new and powerful 2018 1.5Tesla magnet with 48channels.
-Our magnet is equipped with a short wide bore to help with patient claustrophobia.
-We also have a beautiful skylight and 6ftx6ft window in the MRI scan room giving patients a more open feel.
-Our new scanner gives us the ability to have higher resolution and decreased scan times.
-This gives our Radiologist’s more detail in order to see small abnormalities that previously could have been missed.
+Here at HRMC we have a new and powerful 1.5 Tesla MRI magnet.
+Our magnet is equipped with a short, wide bore (opening) to help patients with claustrophobia.
+We also have a beautiful skylight and 6ftx6ft window giving patients a more open feel.
+Our scanner gives us the ability to have higher resolution and decreased scan times for your comfort.
+This gives the Radiologist more detail to see small abnormalities that previously could have been missed.

 Ultrasound imaging or Sonography uses sound waves and their echoes to capture the image.
 As a result patients are not exposed to radiation.

 For your ultrasound exam warm gel will be placed on the skin to image anatomy with a transducer that is pressed against the region of interest.

 If you have any questions in regards to your Ultrasound prep, exam, or where you can find us at the fair please give us a call at 620-513-3070.

 X-ray uses small doses of ionizing radiation to produce images.
 It is used in various ways to image:

 Our facility utilizes all digital imaging.
 Making exam times anywhere from 5-20 minutes depending on the number of X-rays ordered.
 Having everything digital allows us to use less radiation which is safer for you.

 We have the ability to bring our X-rays straight to your room with one of our two digital portables.
 In order to acquire the x-ray a board will be placed behind or under you.
 This may cause some discomfort.
 If you are feeling uncomfortable please let us know.

 X-rays can be done same day we do not require you to have an appointment.
 Please be sure to bring: